Use creative containers for potting any plant in (some restrictions will apply for very large plants). Use some of these ideas to get started.

 5. A wicker box or bowl;

-6. An old watering can (drill holes in the bottom);
+6. An old watering can (drill holes in the bottom); 7.
+A hat box.
+Use a plant pot large enough to fit inside and not look disproportionate;

 8. A teacup (same as coffee cup);